 DATE OF THE EVENT:

 Global Money Week in Czech Republic was marked with two Events in Krapupy nad Vltavou and Poděbrady.

 On 20th March 2013, the second event took place at the Václav Havel Primary School in Poděbrady.
 The participants in the workshop were children aged 13-15 years.
-The organized program highlighted the principles of Financial Literacy (the role of money, banks, financial institutions and financial mechanisms in general) with both positive and negative aspects of money.
+The organised programme highlighted the principles of Financial Literacy (the role of money, banks, financial institutions and financial mechanisms in general) with both positive and negative aspects of money.